Education Programs at The GRAMMY Museum

 - 190: Total number of education workshops produced in 2013

 - 2: Education programs the GRAMMY Museum co-produced at The White House in 2013

 - 19: Number of schools who attended our 2013 White House programs

-- 10: GRAMMY Museum students who performed for Barry Gordy and Smokey Robinson at our first gala
+- 10: GRAMMY Museum students who performed for Berry Gordy and Smokey Robinson at our first gala

 - 27: Total number of songs written, recorded and performed by our Music Revolution Project students